-Jumpstart your journey at K-State as a part of the ninth annual Wildcat Warm-up, a three-day event for new students wanting to pump up their passion for purple.
+Jumpstart your journey at K-State as a part of the eleventh annual Wildcat Warm-up, a three-day event for new students wanting to pump up their passion for purple.
 Wildcat Warm-up begins after your Orientation and Enrollment session; then, you'll check in for Wildcat Warm-up and collide with your Wildcat side.

 Join other new K-State students as you build friendships and learn what it really means to be a Wildcat!
 Wildcat Warm-up is an exclusive opportunity for new freshmen to get a headstart on leadership, student involvement, academic success, and K-State services, history, and traditions.